Fokker F.XXIV

-The Fokker F.XXIV was a 1930s passenger airliner design by the Dutch aircraft manufacturer Fokker.
+The Fokker F.XXIV was a 1939 passenger airliner design by the Dutch aircraft manufacturer Fokker.
+It was Fokker's first all-metal airliner design.

 History

 Due to the success of the Douglas DC-3, Fokker's role in the global market for passenger aircraft was severely diminished.
 Whereas KLM was historically an important customer to Fokker, even they turned to other suppliers.
-When in 1938 KLM ordered the Douglas DC-5 in the US and showed interest in the DC-4C, Fokker realised it had to come to terms with the new era.
+When in 1938 KLM ordered the Douglas DC-5 in the US and showed interest in the Douglas DC-4E, Fokker realized it had to come to terms with the new era.

-In an attempt to revive the glory days, Fokker finally adopted an all-metal approach with a new design, dubbed Model 193.
-Intended to replace the obsolete and outdated F.XXII and F.XXXVI models, Fokker had to use new technologies instead of designs based on wooden wings and few metal parts in the fuselage.
-Later on, this model became known as the F.XXIV.
+The F24's origins began with Model 175, a T.IX derivative that used the T.IX's wing (although in a high-wing configuration), engines and tail, but with a fuselage for 18 passengers.
+This was ultimately deemed too small, and Fokker proposed Model 193 for 24 passengers, which would eventually become the F24.

 Whereas KLM was state-owned, Fokker used its political influence to force a sale from KLM.
 Finally in October 1939, KLM ordered four F.XXIVs.
-This sale was part of a broader package which also included the Douglas DC-4C, the Lockheed Excalibur and another Fokker design known as Model 180.
+This sale was part of a broader package which also included the Douglas DC-4E, the Lockheed Excalibur and another Fokker design known as Model 180.